-a) It is anticipated that this Plan will be implemented through a number of Implementing Zoning By-laws that are development site or block specific.
+- a) It is anticipated that this Plan will be implemented through a number of Implementing Zoning By-laws that are development site or block specific.
 Implementing Zoning By-laws shall implement the policies of this Plan by regulating the use of land, buildings or structures in accordance with the provisions of the Planning Act and, where appropriate, may be more restrictive than this Plan.
-Implementing Zoning By-laws shall:
+Implementing Zoning By-laws shall: - i.

-- i.
 Include and refine the lists of permitted uses identified in this Plan.
 It is not the intent of this Plan that every permitted use within each designation necessarily be permitted on every site within the designation; - ii.
 Include provisions for development to ensure compatibility and an appropriate transition between different uses and built-forms, taking into account existing and planned context.
-Development standards within the Zoning By-law may include, among other matters, building setbacks, build-within zones, step backs, angular planes, lot area, lot coverage, lot frontage, height and gross floor area restrictions.
-Any development application may be subject to review by the City's Design Review Panel, prior to the submission of formal development applications, as necessary; - iii.
+Development standards within the Zoning By-law may include, among other matters, building setbacks, build-within zones, step backs, angular planes, lot area, lot coverage, lot frontage, height and gross floor area restrictions; - iii.
 Be approved by the City where the City is satisfied that: - > The proposed use and/or building/structure will be compatible with adjacent development; - > The proposed use does not pose a danger to adjacent uses by virtue of any defined hazardous nature; - > The proposed use will not pollute any water, groundwater and/or soil or otherwise threaten the environment, including any endangered species or species at risk; - > The proposed use conforms to the policies and designations of this Plan, the VOP and the provision of the Planning Act; and - > Municipal service infrastructure, including municipal water and wastewater capacity and the transportation system is sufficient and available to support the proposed use.